ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

 - Run the pipeline with Gaussian noise with the color expected in O1/O2/O3/aLIGO Design (no need to run on all, one or two will do) with BNS template waveforms with and without spin

+- Write as many unit tests as possible

 <!---
 These elements had general action items which have been moved to their source code
 	- whiten